 A person should also ensure that they drink plenty of fluids to help prevent dehydration.

 Initially, some people were concerned that ibuprofen might worsen COVID-19.
-However, there is no scientific evidence to support this claim.
+However, there is

 Coughing is the body’s way of trying to clear the airways.